aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/font-settings/_index.md

 {{% alert color="primary" %}}

-The look and feel of a text can be controlled by changing font settings.
+The look and feel of text can be controlled by changing font settings.
 The font settings may include the name, style, size, color and other effects of the fonts.
 Just like Microsoft Excel, Aspose.Cells for Python via .NET also supports configuring the font settings of the cells.

 {{% /alert %}}